GerritCodeReview/aws-gerrit/master-slave/README.md

 ## How to run it

-You can find [on GerritForge's YouTube Channel](https://www.youtube.com/watch?v=zr2zCSuclIU) a step-by-step guide on how to setup you Gerrit Code Review in AWS.

-However, keep reading this guide for a more exhaustive explanation.

 ### Setup

 The `setup.env.template` is an example of setup file for the creation of the stacks.